PixelcatProductions/PCATFTP/README.md

 ## Sync

-This repository syncs automatially on an hourly basis.
+This repository syncs automatially on an hourly basis, 24/7.